 "In this world nothing can be said to be certain, except death and taxes."

-—— Benjamin Franklin
+Benjamin Franklin

-Today, there are thousands of UCITS funds listed by global fund managers such as Blackrock, Dimensional, JP Morgan Asset Management, PIMCO, etc., making their strategies available to global investors in a more tax efficient manner.
-As compared to the US-listed ETF, UCITS funds are far cheaper, taxes considered.
+Today, there are thousands of UCITS funds listed by global fund managers such as Vanguard, Dimensional Fund Advisors, Blackrock, PIMCO, and more, making their strategies available to global investors in a more tax efficient manner.

 When investing in funds, there are three levels of taxes to consider:

-At the end of the day, it may be hard to avoid owning any US-listed securities in your portfolio.
-The US makes up over 50% of the MSCI All Countries World Index, which is one of the most widely used benchmarks for global equity portfolios.
-The liquidity and depth of the US market may trump the potentially onerous tax obligations, but there are alternative structures such as UCITS funds and ETFs that you can consider to get the same US exposure in a more tax efficient manner.
-And costs matter, especially when investing for the long-term.
+The liquidity and depth of the US market may trump the potentially onerous tax obligations, but there are alternative structures such as UCITS funds and ETFs that you can consider to get the same US exposure in a more tax-efficient manner.

-You may be forgiven for not knowing about the implications of US withholding tax like so many others, but if some of your hard-earned savings are taken by the US tax authorities without you knowing it, then ignorance is definitely not bliss.
+You may be forgiven for not knowing about the implications of US withholding tax like so many others.
+But, if some of your hard-earned savings are taken by the US tax authorities without you knowing it, then ignorance is definitely not bliss.

 <divider><divider>